-You can find the third or solar plexus chakra somewhere between the navel and the base of the sternum, a couple of fingers above the belly button.
+You can find Manipura chakra, the third or solar plexus chakra, somewhere between the navel and the base of the sternum, a couple of fingers above the belly button.
 You may like to visualise it in the centre of the body, rather than at the front.

 In Sanskrit this chakra is called Manipura meaning city of jewels.
 Together with the first (the root) and second chakra (the sacral) these energy centres are often referred to as the lower triangle.
 These energies are the most clear and easy to understand.

-The navel chakra governs the fire element inside of you.
+The solar plexus chakra governs the fire element inside of you.
 It is your strength, your vitality, your ego, your willpower, your stamina, your inner power.
 It’s the centre where you get things done and your sense of self.

 The Manipura chakra is also all about being able to deal with things, it’s how you ‘digest’ your life.
 Can you stand up for yourself?
 Are you strong and courageous, worthy of love and respect?
 Do you feel strong in your body and in the world?
 Fire is action and transformation.
 Allowing yourself to grow and become a better version of yourself means taking action and leaving behind what no longer works for you.